A common financial advice that personal finance experts dole out is to live frugally and save as much as possible.

 5. Making connections

-Who we choose to surround ourselves with says a lot about us.
+The people we choose to surround ourselves with says a lot about us.

 Personally, I value people that offer at least one (or some combination) of the following: